 After free installing Kutools for Excel, please do as below:

-1. Click Kutools > Charts > Thermometer Chart.
+1. Click Kutools > Charts > Progress > Thermometer Chart.

 2. In the Thermometer Chart dialog, select the current values and target values as you need, then choose one chart type you want to create in the Vertical Axis Type section.

 3. Click Ok, then a thermometer chart has been created.
 Is not it easy?